nmarsollier/nmarsollier/README.md

 # Néstor Rubén Marsollier

-This is the personal developer profile.
+I try to honor the quote : _"Everything should be made as simple as possible, but no simpler"_

+My main objective is to build strong architectures using simple patterns.

+## My Interests

-Looking to good remote job opportunities, feel free to contact me.
+Looking to good remote job opportunities on :

+* Android native projects.

+* Microservices architecture development.

+Mostly working with in mordern languages like go, kotlin or typescript.

 ### Personal Info